New Yorkers for a Fair Economy

 - Creating a movement where workers and small businesses stand together against big business.
 We will build vibrant communities that live in solidarity, where workers and small businesses can thrive together in dignity.
 Our solutions center on the livelihood of the working people that make up the heart and soul of our communities.

 New York’s warehouse industry is the fastest-growing industry in New York and the most dangerous for workers, but with little oversight, abusive employers continue to put profit over people.
 We need to hold employers accountable for workplace safety and design warehouses to protect workers first.
-Through better job design, safety standards, training, and enforcement, the Warehouse Worker Injury Reduction Act will keep workers safe on the job and make warehouse work sustainable.
+Through better job design, safety standards, training, and enforcement, the Warehouse Worker Injury Reduction Act (WWIRA) will keep workers safe on the job and make warehouse work sustainable.
+WWIRA passed the Senate in the 2023 legislative session, and we will continue to fight for its passage in 2024.

 We are uniting to fight for the 21st Century Antitrust Act, which will shift the dominant power of big corporations back to the hands of workers, small businesses, and communities.
 Our current antitrust laws, or laws used to regulate abusive corporations, are outdated and inadequate.
 Corporate power grows while communities suffer, with no laws holding them accountable.
 This groundbreaking legislation will shift the power of big corporations back to the hands of workers, small businesses, and communities.